-Beaverbrook and Bouverie Tutorial Fellow in English; Professor of English Literature
+Beaverbrook and Bouverie Tutorial Fellow in English; Professor of English and Comparative Literature

 I arrived at Univ in April 2018 after teaching in Cambridge for eight years.
 I teach Paper 3 (1550-1660) and Paper 4 (1660-1760) as well as Shakespeare.
 One of the things that I enjoy most about teaching this period of literary history is that I get the chance to work with students on some major canonical authors – Edmund Spenser, John Donne, Ben Jonson, Lucy Hutchinson, John Milton, Aphra Behn, Alexander Pope – while helping them to find ways of making the writing from this period their own.
 This can mean both finding idiosyncratic routes into the work of these major figures that excite them, and making their way into lesser known corners of the period: I’ve enjoyed working with students on early modern diaries and cookbooks, for example, and on the extraordinary writings of seventeenth century religious radicals like Abiezer Coppe and Jane Lead.
 I try to show students that careful scrutiny of textual details, tactful deployment of historical knowledge, and ambitious theoretical or philosophical scope are all equally necessary and interrelated parts of approaching literature.